markmead/old.markmead.dev/content/blogs/how-to-add-conic-gradients-to-tailwind-css.md

 This is not something that's likely to be a default in Tailwind CSS so we need to add it ourselves.

-And the following to your `tailwind.config.js` file:
+Add the following to your `tailwind.config.js` file:

 ```js
 backgroundImage: {